A Guide to Investing in Closed-End Funds.

 The best time to buy shares in a closed-end fund is when its discount exceeds the average.
 On the other hand, paying a premium to invest in a closed-end fund is risky because you would be paying more than the worth of the underlying assets.

 Since individual investors primarily own closed-end funds, down markets usually spark a high-selling activity in these funds.
 This activity causes the closed-end fund discount to net asset value to grow wider.
-At this time, investors can buy shares of closed-end funds at discounts more significant than average.
+At this time, investors can buy shares of closed-end funds at discounts that are more significant than average.

 What is The Most Compelling Reason to Invest in Closed End Fund?